Determining Money Values

 Do you have financial goals that you wish to reach, but it seem like you never do?
 Maybe you’re not being detailed enough or writing your financial goals down.
 It’s time to get SMART about your financial goals!
 SMART is an acronym that stands for Specific, Measurable, Attainable, Realistic and Timely.

-MSU Extension Educator Wanda Roberts explains SMART goals in the video above.
+Michigan State University Extension Educator Wanda Roberts explains SMART goals in the video above.
 Use our SMART goals worksheet and work toward your SMART goals today!

 This homeownership seminar from MSU Extension will provide you with valuable information about the home buying process.